rome/tools/website/src/_includes/docs/getting-started.md

 ## Getting Started

-### What is Rome  {data-toc-exclude}

-Rome is a formatter, linter, and in the future, a bundler, compiler, test runner, and more.

 ### System Requirements {data-toc-exclude}

 * Windows (including WSL), macOS, or Linux
 * x86_64 or ARM64
 * Node.js v14.18 or newer (not applicable if you use the standalone executable)

 ### Installation